MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/design-details-warehouse-management.md

 ---
 title: Design Details - Warehouse Management | Microsoft Docs
-description: This topic provides an overview of the design, concepts, and principles behind the Warehouse Management features in Dynamics 365.
+description: This topic provides an overview of the design, concepts, and principles behind the Warehouse Management features in Finance and Operations, Business edition.
 author: SorenGP
 ms.service: dynamics365-financials
 ms.topic: article